splunk/public-o11y-docs/README.md

 ## Contribute to the documentation

-Docs contributions are welcome!
+Docs contributions are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for the contribution guidelines.

 ## Requirements